DanielleYasso/Gems-Game/README.md

     if existing_el:
         existing_el.interact(self)

 Now, whenever the player tries to bump into an object, our character will try to interact with it first.
 The default behavior for interaction is to do nothing.
 This is defined on the ```GameElement``` class.
-We want to override the behavior when a player interacts with a Gem.
+We want to override the behavior when a player interacts with a ```Gem```.
 We want that gem to be added to the player's inventory.
 It will take the following format:

     player.inventory.append(gem)

-To do that, we modify the Gem class and add the ```interact``` method.
+To do that, we modify the ```Gem``` class and add the ```interact``` method.
 Whenever the gem interacts with a player, it gets added to their inventory and a message displays:

     class Gem(GameElement):
         def interact(self, player):
             player.inventory.append(self)
             GAME_BOARD.draw_msg("You just acquired a gem!
 You have %d items!"%(len(player.inventory)))

-(Our game is getting quite big, if you can't figure out where to add these lines, check the reference implementation in game\_ref.py.)
+(Our game is getting quite big, if you can't figure out where to add these lines, check the reference implementation in ```game_ref.py```.)

 Experiment with adding different gems that have different interaction behaviors.
 For example, you could print different messages, or maybe touching a certain type of gem resets the user position to the starting point.